CharityComms’ Inspiring Communicators Awards recognise and celebrate people who are inspirational communicators within or for their organisations.

-Our Awards highlight those people who particularly demonstrate professionalism, expertise and – above all – inspiration in their use of communications for a cause or charity.
+Our Awards highlight those people who particularly demonstrate professionalism, expertise and above all are inspirational in their use of communications for a cause or charity.

 Who can be entered?

 Anybody can be entered – colleague, employee, manager, volunteer, consultant/agency contact, even your CEO.
-The nominee doesn't have to have 'communications' in their job title – just running through their veins.
-Remember: these awards are for individuals, so please don’t nominate your whole comms team or groups of colleagues.
+The nominee doesn’t have to have ‘communications’ in their job title – just running through their veins.
+Remember: these awards are for individuals, we couldn’t accept entries for a full comms team or groups of colleagues.

 What does it cost?

-It's free to nominate if you are an individual or organisational member or a corporate partner of CharityComms.
-Nominations will only be accepted from CharityComms members.
-If you're not sure if you or your organisation is a CharityComms member, or would like to join, please contact email@example.com
+It’s free to nominate if you are an individual or organisational member or a corporate partner of CharityComms.
+Nominations are only accepted from CharityComms members.
+If you’re not sure if you or your organisation is a CharityComms member, or would like to join, please contact firstname.lastname@example.org.

 What are the criteria for winning an award?

-At its most basic, the person nominated needs to be inspiring.
+At its most basic, the winners will be inspiring.
 The kind of criteria the judges will be looking at include:

 - Their professionalism and high standards